graphql-nexus/nexus-plugin-prisma/README.md

 new GraphQLServer({ schema }).start()
 ```

-With the resulting GraphQL Schema:
+And get the resulting GraphQL API:

 <details>
 <summary>(toggle me)</summary>